github/training-kit/git-guides/git-commit.md

 - If you are "undoing" a commit that exists on the remote, you could create big problems for your collaborators
 - Undoing a commit on work that you only have locally is much safer

+### What can go wrong while changing history?

+Changing history for collaborators can be problematic in a few ways.
+Imagine - You and another collaborator have the same repository, with the same history.
+But, they make a change that _deletes_ the most recent commit.
+They continue new commits from the commit directly before that.
+Meanwhile, you keep working _with_ the commit that the collaborator tried to delete.
+When they push, they'll have to 'force push', which should show to them that they're changing history. **What do you think will happen when you try to push?**

+In dramatic cases, Git may decide that the histories are too different and the projects are no longer related.
+This is uncommon, but a big problem.

+The most common result is that your `git push` would return the "deleted" commit to shared history.
+(First, you would `git pull` if you were working on the same branch, and then merge, but the results would be the same.)
+This means that whatever was so important to delete is now back in the repository.
+A password, token, or large binary file may return without ever alerting you.

 #### `git revert`

 `git revert` is the safest way to change history with Git.
 Instead of deleting existing commits, `git revert` looks at the changes introduced in a specific commit, then applies the inverse of those changes in a new commit.
 It functions as an "undo commit" command, without sacrificing the integrity of your repository's history. **`git revert` is always the recommended way to change history when it's possible**.